Natural Resources and Security Risk Management

 Likewise, the abundance of natural resources can become a source of tension between and within states.
 Countries whose wealth depends on the export of natural resources face several challenges as the management of these resources and the share in resulting revenue influences national stability.

 Resource availability and access make up but one factor; population growth adds pressure, and the political and economic context play a role in whether these factors are a risk leading to conflict or an opportunity to cooperate on a solution.
-ENVSEC's activities are focused on the opportunities with successful projects such as cross-regional dam safety, transboundary water agreements, and border-zone protected areas.
+ENVSEC's activities are focused on the Opportunities of realization of successful projects such as cross-regional dam safety, transboundary water agreements, and border-zone protected areas.

 To promote sound and equitable management of land and water resources, minimising risk and conflict over their use and promoting stability.